-The way you mentally approach money will go a long way in determining its flow in your direction.
-If you’ve been conditioned to sustain a negative money mindset, you probably will never have a healthy money relationship, consequently causing you to never aquire enough wealth in your lifetime.
+How you mentally approach money will go a long way in determining its flow in your direction.
+If you’ve been conditioned to sustain a negative money mindset, you probably will never have a healthy money relationship, consequently causing you never to acquire enough wealth in your lifetime.

-As Rich Single Momma’s, Samantha Gregory, said, “Changing your mindset will move you from scarcity and poverty thinking to abundance and prosperity thinking.
+As Rich Single Momma’s Samantha Gregory said, “Changing your mindset will move you from scarcity and poverty to abundance and prosperity thinking.
 Money will no longer be a villain in your life but will become a tool to enhance your life.
 You will no longer see it as something that always leaves but as something that always comes back to you!”

-Let’s discuss three important mind tricks you want to sustain towards money in order to be wealthy.
+Let’s discuss three essential mind tricks you want to sustain towards money to be wealthy.
 Here we go:

 #1.
 Money Is A Tool that Is Available To All

 Do you want to move from scarcity to abundance?
-Then you best believe this right here!
-This is one of those basic, but essential mindsets people of great wealth have.
+Then you best believe this!
+This is one of those basic but essential mindsets people of great wealth have.

-It is important you understand that money is a tool for achieving a goal and not the goal itself.
+You must understand that money is a tool for achieving a goal, not the goal itself.
 It remains a means to an end.
 There’s no competition in its acquisition.
 You also don’t need to cut corners to make it.
-It’s infinitely available and able to go round.
+It’s infinitely available and able to go around.

 As with other things, what you believe about money will produce the results you have.
 Beyond money being a tool, though, the game changer for you is knowing that this tool is available to all and accessible by all.
 Say this out loud to yourself, “I have enough money.”
-Why is it important to believe this with your life?
+Why is it essential to believe this in your life?

 The reason is simple.
 What you believe in will ultimately drive your actions and inactions, and your actions will invariably determine your results.
-A mindset of abundance will cause you to search out opportunities rather than focus on lack and excuses that keep you from being wealthy.
+An abundance mindset will cause you to search out opportunities rather than focus on lack and excuses that keep you from being wealthy.

 “Believe you can, and you’re halfway there.” ~Theodore Roosevelt

-Of course, money isn’t going to magically appear from the sky once you believe this, but it’ll help you act from a place of abundance rather than lack.
+Of course, money isn’t going to appear from the sky once you believe this magically, but it’ll help you act from a place of abundance rather than lack.
 This is how the rich get richer.
 They make the big moves other people aren’t interested in making.

-Unless you bring yourself to the point of believing that wealth flows to you freely and as easily as the wealthy, you’ll never be able to take those bold steps that are necessary to pave the way for you, and you’ll forever keep seeing yourself scrambling at the end of the food chain.
+Unless you bring yourself to the point of believing that wealth flows to you freely and as quickly as the wealthy, you’ll never be able to take those bold steps that are necessary to pave the way for you.
+You’ll forever keep seeing yourself scrambling at the end of the food chain.

 #2.
 Focus On The Prosperity, Not The Debt

-We all know that whatever you give attention (which is energy) grows.
-Would you love to see your money grow?
-Then you want to focus on the right things.
+We all know that whatever you give attention (energy) grows.
+If you would love to see your money grow, you want to focus on the right things.

-When it comes to attracting wealth, you want to learn to focus right.
+When attracting wealth, you want to learn to focus right.
 Don’t let yourself get stuck in the world of debts and bills.
-While it is important to aim at living a debt-free life, it shouldn’t absolve your focus such that you’re in a continuous rat race trying to pay bills, and you forget to appreciate the good things of life.
+While it is vital to aim at living a debt-free life, it shouldn’t absolve your focus because you’re in a continuous rat race trying to pay bills and forget to appreciate the good things in life.

 This is a trap most people fall into.
-They focus their finances on settling debts and paying off bills and never make any worthwhile investments or income-generating money moves.
-As a result, whatever they gather is trampled under the foot of bills and devoured by the birds of debts.
+They focus their finances on settling debts and paying off bills and never make worthwhile investments or income-generating money moves.
+As a result, whatever they gather is trampled under the foot of bills and devoured by the birds of debt.

 Focus on debts, and you’ll never have enough of them.
 Focus on prosperity, and you’ll watch your finances grow by leaps and bounds.
-Remember the law of attraction; whatever you focus your thoughts on, you attract.
+Remember the law of attraction; you attract whatever you focus your thoughts on.

-It will help you a great deal if you can shift your mind from “gathering to scatter” to “gathering to store up.”
+It will significantly help you if you shift your mind from “gathering to scatter” to “gathering to store up.”